MicrosoftDocs/learn/learn-pr/azure/upload-download-and-manage-data-with-azure-storage-explorer/includes/4-connect-cosmosdb-data-lake.md

 Azure Storage Explorer doesn't just access Azure Storage.
-You can also use it to investigate data in Cosmos DB and Azure Data Lake.
+You can also use it to access data in Cosmos DB and Azure Data Lake.

 You've worked through the basics of connecting Storage Explorer to your Azure account.
-In the Customer Relationship Management (CRM) system, your developers use Cosmos DB for day-to-day operations, and an Azure Data Lake for big data analysis.
+In the customer relationship management system, your developers use Cosmos DB for day-to-day operations, and an Azure Data Lake for big data storage.
 You want to understand if Storage Explorer can be used to connect to both of these databases.

-Here, you'll learn about connecting to Cosmos DB and creating and manipulating data stored there.
-Finally, you'll see how to use Storage Explorer to connect to an Azure Data Lake.

 ## Using Storage Explorer to manage Cosmos DB